 | Collection 88: Irving Garden and Arts Center Collection, 1955-2013

 Abstract: The Irving Garden and Arts Center was a clubhouse built in 1958 by the local garden clubs for each club's use.
-The Irving Council of Garden Clubs was formed to manage the building for various clubs.
-The city took over management of the building in 1992 and is available for public use.
+The Irving Council of Garden Clubs was formed to manage the building for the various clubs.
+The city took over management of the building in 1992.
+It is available for public use.
 Scrapbooks, 1956-2006; minute books, 1958-1998; and financial records, 1955-2013.

 Donor: Irving Garden and Arts Center Size: 4.25 linear ft.

 |Collection 89: Irving Garden Club Collection, 1934-1996

 Abstract: The Irving Garden Club was established in 1934 as Irving's first social club for women.
 The club hosted gardening talks and flower shows and supported public parks and other civic programs.
 The Irving Garden Club ceased operation in 1998.
 Scrapbooks, news clippings, photographs, minutes and business records, information on the Irving Council of Garden Clubs

 Donor: Irving Garden Club Size: 1.4 linear ft.

 |Collection 90: Steve Hillier - City of Irving Parks and Recreation Advisory Board Collection, 1969-2002